 - Build and maintain strong bones.

-Of the six B vitamins listed below, granola provides a higher percentage of five of them compared to oatmeal.
+Of the six B vitamins listed below, granola provides a higher percentage of five of them compared.

 The B vitamins provided include the following:

 - B9 (folate)

 - Nerve function.